 Despite numerous campaigns geared towards enticing children to brush their teeth regularly, many kids do not brush thoroughly as is recommended.
 Most will simply fiddle with the toothbrush for a few seconds and consider the job done.
-Often, they miss the back teeth.
+Often, they miss brushing the back teeth.
 In this post, we’ll answer the question – How do dental sealants work?
 Let’s get going.

-Moreover, even if your young one is heedful, at times their toothbrush might have bristles that are too wide hence impeding their ability to reach the teeth’s crevices.
-As a result, over 40 percent of kids aged between 2 and 11 have suffered from cavities in their baby teeth.
+Even if your young one is heedful, at times their toothbrush might have bristles that are too wide hence impeding their ability to reach the teeth’ crevices.
+As a result, over 40 percent of kids aged between 2 and 11 have suffered from oral health issues like cavities in their baby teeth.
 This is according to the National Institute of Dental and Craniofacial Research.

 So, what is the best fix for this issue?
 The short answer is dental sealants.
 This article will discuss what dental sealers are and how they work to protect your kid’s teeth from cavities and decay.